Angel (1937 film): Reception

 Rotten Tomatoes gives Angel a 100% rating, based on 5 contemporary and modern reviews.

 Writing for The New York Times on November 4, 1937, Frank Nugent suggests that Lubitsch has lost “or mislaid” his famous touch, and lays the blame firmly at Dietrich's door.
 “If the Lubitsch touches were used at all, they were employed to caress the help,” meaning the supporting cast, whom he praised.

-On June 19, 2017, Richard Brody praised the film in The New Yorker: “Ernst Lubitsch serves medicinal bitters in the champagne flutes of this terse, elliptical, comedy-tinged yet pain-seared romance....
-(A) game of cruel destiny…(played) against a backdrop of looming war.
+On June 19, 2017, Richard Brody praised the film in The New Yorker: “Ernst Lubitsch serves medicinal bitters in the champagne flutes of this terse, elliptical, comedy-tinged yet pain-seared romance.... a game of cruel destiny, albeit one that’s played on the world stage against a backdrop of looming war.
 He contrasts Frederick’s sexless gravity with Anthony’s seductive frivolity; with suavely piercing touches of erotic wit, he points ahead to the modern audacities of Belle de Jour and Last Tango in Paris, and to the higher irresponsibilities that make life worth living.
 In Lubitsch’s world, all politics is sexual.”